Penguins posing on a rock on Isabela Island.

 How do you get to Isabela Island?

-This tour starts at 07:00 a.m. from the Puerto Ayora pier, where you'll board an inter-island ferryboat along with a certified naturalist guide.
-After sailing for approximately 2 hours, you will arrive in Puerto Villamil, a charming and picturesque town, famous for its white sandy beaches, unique fauna, and quiet environment.
+This tour starts at 07:00 a.m. from the Puerto Ayora pier, where you'll board an inter-island ferryboat along with a certified nature guide.
+After sailing for approximately 2 hours, you will arrive in Puerto Villamil, a charming and picturesque town, famous for its white sand beaches, unique fauna and quiet environment.

 Recommendation: for a more comfortable trip, if you are prone to motion sickness, take a motion sickness pill at least 30 minutes before boarding, as the sea can sometimes be rough, especially from July to September when the Humboldt and Cromwell currents are more intense.